DevExpress/testcafe/docs/articles/documentation/recipes/basics/test-file-upload.md

 * Select the files
 * Begin the upload

-Since TestCafe cannot interact with the native dialog, it manipulates the `<input type=file>` elements' state with the `.setFilesToUpload` action.
+TestCafe cannot interact with the native dialog.
+It uses the `.setFilesToUpload` action to directly change the state of the `<input type="file">` element.

 The sample page includes a `<form>` that contains: